 Now is the perfect time to treat yourself to a few beautiful pot plant pots and breathe new life into your home.
 Whether you’re looking for something small to test your green thumb or an extravagant feature, there are unique choices on offer in all shapes, sizes and materials.
-Keep reading for some pot plant pot inspiration.

 Large pot plant pots

 Like a Fiddle Leaf Fig or a Majesty Palm, a large pot plant can become the statement piece of any room.
 They don’t need a lot of care and match any existing aesthetic.
 Whether you are channelling your inner Cottagecore or keeping things modern, you can’t go wrong with a bit of nature at home.
 The added advantage is that larger plants generally don’t require as much love, so long as you give it some water every so often, you should be good to go! (we recommend asking for expert advice when purchasing your new pot plants as the plant’s needs can vary greatly) Large outdoor pots can also make a great feature by your pool or on your balcony.
 You can even try mixing plants in one large pot for additional texture and a point of difference.